Right Said Fred

-Right Said Fred are an English pop band formed by brothers Fred and Richard Fairbrass in 1989.
+Right Said Fred are an English pop group formed by brothers Fred and Richard Fairbrass in 1989.
 They are best known for the hit 1991 song "I'm Too Sexy".

 History

 1989–1991: Formation

 Prior to forming Right Said Fred, the Fairbrass brothers had been playing music since the mid-1970s: as part of a band called the Actors, the brothers had toured with Suicide and supported Joy Division at the Factory club in Manchester.

 The Fairbrass brothers formed the group in 1989, with Richard on lead vocals and bass and Fred on guitar.
 Prior to that, Richard was employed as a session bassist for artists including Boy George, Mick Jagger, and David Bowie, and appeared as the bass guitarist in Bowie's short film Jazzin' for Blue Jean.
 In 1987, Fred appeared as a guitarist in the Bob Dylan vehicle Hearts of Fire.

 The group was named after the novelty song "Right Said Fred", which was a hit single for singer and actor Bernard Cribbins in 1962.
 The Fairbrass brothers were originally accompanied by drummer Ray Weston and guitarist Dan Kruse.
 Weston left in 1990 to join the progressive rock group Wishbone Ash, and Kruse left the next year.
 Guitarist Rob Manzoli joined in 1990 and remained with the group until 1997.